WojciechLisCode/montipallarols/README.md

 [Slacker: Backend repo](https://github.com/montipallarols/slacker-server)

 For a full overview of the project check out my [kanban project board](https://github.com/users/montipallarols/projects/1).

-💬 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/montaga-pallarols/).

-📫 Or drop me an email at: montaga.pallarols@gmail.com

-This is a very exciting journey for me and I'm looking forward to continuing to build some exciting and challenging projects.

 ### Languages and tools ###